coltoncs/react-gatsby-bulma-netlify/src/pages/index.md

 description: >-
   I'm a busy, motivated individual with a drive to always challenge myself further.
-My day job is a part-time position with Raleigh-based United Restaurant Equipment Company, however I also work as a freelancer and contractor for various clients.
+My day job is a part-time position with Raleigh-based United Restaurant Equipment Company, however I also work as a freelancer in my spare time.
 View my blog to learn more about my projects!
 intro:
   blurbs:
     - image: /img/annabelle.jpg